Stephen McGee's 20 year archive of Documenting Detroit

-Resurgo suggests the West Coast is experiencing a transition similar to the Rust Belt in the 1960s, when industrial power began dispersing from concentrated hubs.
+Resurgo explores how the West Coast is potentially experiencing a transition similar to the Rust Belt in the 1960s, when industrial power began dispersing from concentrated hubs.
 As tech and Hollywood decentralize, rising costs and shifting opportunities push people and production elsewhere, signaling a broader cycle of economic redistribution and urban reinvention.

 Depopulation -